Parks and open spaces in Liverpool: Historical background

 In 1833, the government's Select Committee on Public Walks emphasised the need to provide accessible space for recreation to improve the health of the urban population, defuse social tensions, and allow social classes to mix.
 From the early 1850s onwards, Liverpool endorsed this policy with the introduction of a ring of major municipal parks through a significant level of investment in public parks.
 These included parks such as Princes, Sefton, Wavertree, Shiel, Newsham, and Stanley.

 List

 This list includes all the parks and open spaces included on the website of Liverpool City Council, all the registered parks and gardens in the National Heritage List for England, and a historic park that is now closed.

 Key

 Entry to all of these parks is unrestricted in terms of opening hours, with the exception of the walled botanic garden in Wavertree Park; and free of charge in all cases.

 Croxteth Country Park

-Today Croxteth Hall & Country Park is managed by Liverpool City Council.
-This park is an example of a working country estate, with the park featuring the historic Hall itself, surrounded by mature woodlands, a collection of rare breed farm animals in the traditional "Home Farm" yard, and a Victorian walled garden.
-The Hall is Grade II* listed and the Park Grade II.
+Today Croxteth Hall and Country Park is managed by Liverpool City Council.
+This park is an example of a working country estate, with the park featuring the historic hall itself, surrounded by mature woodlands, a collection of rare breed farm animals in the traditional "Home Farm" yard, and a Victorian walled garden.
+The hall is Grade II* listed and the park is Grade II.